coderefinery/documentation/_episodes/02-requirements.md

 questions:
   - "What requirements and specifications can we impose on a good documentation?"
 objectives:
-  - "This is one objective of this episode."
-  - "This is another objective of this episode."
-  - "Yet another objective."
-  - "And not to forget this objective."
+  - "Arrive at a set of specifications that we can use as checklist for designing and deploying code documentation."
 keypoints:
+  - "Documentation is part of the code."
-  - "Documentation should be close to the source code to minimize the barrier."
+  - "Documentation should be close to the source code to minimize the barrier to contribute."
   - "Documentation needs to be versioned for reproducibility."
-  - "Use RST or Markdown as lightweight markup languages."
+  - "Use lightweight and standard markup languages such as RST or Markdown."
 ---

-## Close to the code
+## Documentation should be placed and tracked close to the source code

 - Minimizes barrier to contribute
+- I should not need to log in to another machine or service to contribute
+- Ideally we prefer to write documentation there where we also write code

 ---

 ## Versions

-- The project should be versioned (version control)
+- Your code project should be versioned (version control)
 - If the project has versions, the documentation should too
-- Reproducibility
+- Important for reproducibility: I should be able to install a code version from 3 years ago and for this I will probably also need the possibility to see the documentation from 3 years ago.

 ---

-## Lightweight markup (LaTeX is not lightweight enough)
+## Use a lightweight markup

 - LaTeX is not lightweight enough
+- Use a standard markup language
 - Use RST or Markdown
 - GitHub and GitLab automatically render README.md or README.rst files

 ---

-## Readable on any device
+## Make the documentation readable on any device

 - Many people browse the web on their phone or tablet
+- If you use standard solutions and services (to be demonstrated later in this lesson), you do not have to worry about this

 ---

 ## Division into tutorials and keyword reference

+- Show not only what the software can do, but also how the software should be used: tutorials!
-- Tutorials contain good defaults
+- Tutorials should contain good defaults
 - Ready examples that one can copy-paste to get quickly started

 ---